ranranrunforit/ranranrunforit.github.io/_projects/project-14.md

 ---
 **Update**

-Finally Got 100 by Creating a RAG agent (with all the answers...), basically cheating 😂.
+Finally got 100 by creating a RAG agent (with all the answers...), basically cheating 😂.

-If it had all the necessery tools(without the RAG), it can only boost the mark to 80% correctness.
+If it had all the necessery tools (without the RAG), it can only boost the mark to 80% correctness.

 At 7:40:23 PM June 3rd, 2025